 Theater and "This Land" at Center Theater Group to name a few.
 She has appeared on shows on NBC,

 Southwest College.
-She has been aprivate drama coach for over 7years.
+She's been a private drama coach for over 7 years.

-She has authored a children's book "Adventures of Bob the Bear" and a Film "Never The Bride".
-She is
+She's authored a children's book "Adventures of Bob the Bear" and a Film "Never The Bride".
+She's

 currently the Creative Director at IV I II Studios producing and assistant directing Impact Documentaries.

 A successful serial entrepreneur and investor in many startups, Jonathan is Chairman

 and co-founder of Geekwire.com, one of the tech sector’s top news sites, and Chairman

 and co-founder of PicMonkey, the world’s most fun and popular photo-editor.
 He also has the distinct honor of being the first person to sell 2 companies to Google.

 In 2016, Jonathan made headlines when he announced he would be the first technology